PRP injection kit for hair loss treatment prepared on a tray in a clinic.

 To understand why multiple sessions are necessary, it helps to know a little about the hair growth cycle.
 Your hair is always in one of three phases: growing, transitioning, or resting.
 PRP is most effective when it can stimulate follicles that are in the active growth phase.
 Since only a certain percentage of your hair is in this phase at any given time, a series of treatments ensures we can target as many follicles as possible as they enter their growth window.
 Your journey will typically involve an initial series of treatments to kickstart the regrowth process, followed by a simple maintenance plan to keep your hair looking full and healthy long-term.

-Your Initial Round of Treatments
+Your First Round of PRP Injections

 To get the best possible results, we begin with an initial “activation” phase.
 The goal here is to build a rich supply of growth factors in your scalp to awaken dormant follicles and nourish existing ones.
 The most common and effective approach is to schedule one PRP session per month for three consecutive months.
 This consistent timing is crucial because it creates the momentum needed for real, visible change.
 Think of it like tending to a garden—you wouldn’t just water a seed once and expect it to grow.
 You provide consistent water and nutrients to help it sprout and take root.
 This initial series does the same for your hair, setting a strong foundation for sustained growth.

-Maintaining Your Results Long-Term
+Maintaining Your Results for the Long Haul

 Once you’ve completed your initial treatments and are enjoying thicker, fuller hair, the focus shifts to maintaining those beautiful results.
 It’s important to remember that PRP therapy supports your hair follicles, but it doesn’t permanently alter the underlying factors that may have caused your hair loss in the first place, like genetics or hormonal changes.
 To keep your hair looking its best, you’ll need to continue with periodic treatments.
 For most of our clients, this means coming in for a simple “booster” session every six months.
 This easy-to-manage schedule protects your investment and makes long-term hair health a seamless part of your self-care routine.